Joe Biden and G7 press Russia's Vladimir Putin over Alexei Navalny arrest | DW | 26.01.2021

 White House press secretary Jen Psaki earlier said that Biden would keep all options on the table as the US considers possible responses to Navalny's detention.

-Navalny, an opposition politician and anti-corruption campaigner, was arrested on January 17 upon returning to Russia from Germany after spending 5 months recovering from nerve-agent poisoning, which he blames on the Kremlin.
+Navalny, an opposition politician and anti-corruption campaigner, was arrested on January 17 upon returning to Russia from Germany after spending five months recovering from nerve-agent poisoning, which he blames on the Kremlin.

-He is currently serving a 30-day stint over allegedly violating the terms of a suspended sentence stemming from fraud charges in 2014.
-He is due back in court in February, and he could be sent to prison for more than three years.
-The European Court of Human Rights ruled in 2018 that the fraud case against Navalny was unlawful and arbitrary.
+Navalny is currently serving a 30-day stint over allegedly violating the terms of a suspended sentence stemming from fraud charges in 2014.

 Biden's conversation with Putin comes as the Russian government considers its response to massive nationwide pro-Navalny protests in more than 100 Russian cities over the weekend.